 This guide helps you understand the need for a dashcam and how to get one that best fits your requirements.
-It is very desirable for the Model S/X made before March 2018 that does not include the built-in dashcam or those that want a better video quality and dashcam features not available with the built-in dashcam.
+It is very desirable for the Model S/X made before March 2018 that does not include the built-in dashcam or those that want better video quality and dashcam features not available with the built-in dashcam.
 You can install it yourself with our guide or use a third-party installer.
-(Aug-2022 Update)
+(Jan-2023 Update)

 Five Reasons to get a Dashcam

 - Security – you’d like to record anyone messing with your car, keying it, or general vandalism.

 - Accident Recording – If you’re a good driver and get into an accident, it’s more likely the other party caused it.
 Having a video record of the event can help confirm what happened.